 - 2011: The New Parliament is inaugurated, leaving the Casa de la Vall as its historical headquarters.
 In the field of taxation, Andorra ratifies 17 tax information exchange agreements with the Republic of Austria, Liechtenstein, Monaco, San Marino, France, Belgium, Argentina, the Netherlands, Portugal, Spain, Denmark, the Government of the Faroes, Finland, Greenland, Iceland, Norway and Sweden.

 Since the beginning of the 21st century and, especially since the last decade, Andorra has promoted a series of reforms that have completely changed the country.
-It has ceased to be a tax haven for all international institutions, has made a deep economic and political opening and is constantly opening up to the world and betting on the most innovative sectors, such as Blockchain, Big Data or digital business.
-The purpose is to be an open and welcoming country, complete, free but safe, sustainable and peculiar and unique.
+It has ceased to be a tax haven for all international institutions, it has carried out a far-reaching economic and political opening and is constantly opening up to the world and betting on the most innovative sectors, such as Blockchain and cryptocurrencies, Big Data or digital business.
+The purpose is to be an open and welcoming country, complete, free but safe, environmentally sustainable and peculiar and unique.
 And despite the difficulties, it is succeeding.